-Public service activities and volunteerism are a vital part of our corporate culture at Sony, and we actively encourage employees to give back to the communities in which they live by supporting a variety of programs that enhance quality of life and help aid disadvantaged residents and victims of tragedy.
+Public service activities and volunteerism are a vital part of our corporate culture at Sony, and we actively encourage employees to give back to the communities in which they live by supporting a variety of programs that enhance the quality of life and help aid disadvantaged residents and victims of the tragedy.

 Perhaps no other initiative embodies this spirit more than our annual SomeOne Needs You (the name developed using the letters S, O, N and Y) Global Volunteer Day, our signature volunteer program.
 Each year, hundreds of Sony employees across the U.S. take part in this global initiative, which encourages staff members to spend a work day participating in a Company-organized volunteer activity in their local communities.

 Sony Electronics (SEL) encourages its employees to provide leadership to non-profit organizations in the form of youth mentoring, Board of Director membership and project coordination.
 Organizations that have benefited from the work of SEL volunteers include the Affinity Group for Japanese Philanthropy, the Business Policy Review Council, the Commerce & Industry Association of New Jersey, the National Urban Affairs Council and the Joint Center for Political & Economic Studies.
-SEL volunteers assist with environmental clean-up efforts, and support local food drives and blood drives.
+SEL volunteers assist with environmental clean-up efforts and support local food drives and blood drives.
 Additional organizations supported by SEL volunteers include Jr. Achievement and The Boys & Girls Clubs of America (BGCA).
-Through SEL’s partnership with the BGCA, volunteers have worked with club youth to teach them how to create photographic and digital art, and to share their ideas through the use of technology.
+Through SEL’s partnership with the BGCA, volunteers have worked with club youth to teach them how to create photographic and digital art and to share their ideas through the use of technology.

-SPE also supports a robust and ever expanding mentoring initiative called Passing the Torch, which engages employees in one-on-one, school-based or workplace mentoring opportunities.
+SPE also supports a robust and ever-expanding mentoring initiative called Passing the Torch, which engages employees in one-on-one, school-based or workplace mentoring opportunities.
 Partnerships include: 826LA, Spark Los Angeles, Young Storytellers, Step Up Women’s Network and Film Independent’s Project Involve.

 SPE has also activated their employees in the form of Employee Business Resource Groups (EBRG).
-Organized by fellow employees around a sense of shared interests and experiences, or a common dimension of diversity, these groups provide access to resources, professional development and support systems.
+Organized by fellow employees around a sense of shared interests and experiences, or a common dimension of diversity, these groups provide access to resources, professional development, and support systems.
 The EBRG groups have provided vital insight into the fabric of the company as well as serve as ambassadors in our local communities.